funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

     for pred in preds:
         pr = pred[0]

+        # Label is 1 if model prediction is > 0.5 else 0
         pr = ['1' if zz > 0.5 else '0' for zz in pr]
         h = ''.join(pr)
         predsl += [h]